arcus/education_modules/annotations/AnnotationsTraining_LiaScript.md

 Note that developing these guidelines is not a one-time task.
 It is an iterative process that requires regular review and refinement as feedback is incorporated.

 As the standards evolve, be sure to conduct consensus checks, where multiple annotators independently label the same data, and discrepancies are resolved collaboratively or through a supervisor intervention / tiebreaker.
 It is imperative to track inter-annotator agreement and annotation error rates to monitor quality.
-These activities strengthen your standards and support the creation of gold standard annotations.
+These activities strengthen your standards and support the creation of gold-standard annotations.

 General Overview of Annotation workflow (three phases):

 1. Training: The training phase provides an initial look at sample data that will appear in the project.
 This stage will iterate on the ontology and annotation guidelines, so they accurately reflect the project scope and the data available.
 It will provide the annotators with examples, edge cases and practice tasks, and offer feedback to ensure consistent interpretation of labels
 2. Validation: During the validation phrase, there is a focus on achieving consistent annotations across annotators.
 Having multiple annotators label the same items, calculate inter-annotator agreement (e.g. Cohen's Kappa, Krippendorff's alpha, etc.) and publish these scores.
 Iterate on guidelines and retrain annotators until agreement meets the predefined threshold.
 The disagreements can be resolved either through consensus meets or supervisor adjudication
 3. Gold-standard Annotation: The gold-standard annotation phase produced the gold-standard dataset.
 Annotators may work in parallel on different subsets of the data but continue periodic consensus checks and spot audits to ensure ongoing consistency.
-This process should continue building out documentation and corner cases so that the gold standard data remains reproducible.
+This process should continue building out documentation and corner cases so that the gold-standard data remains reproducible.

 #### Annotation Guidelines - Template Outline